Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Abraham lake is an artificial one formed by a dam on the river, but has the same incredible blue color as other glacial lakes in the area (see below).
 But in recent years, the lake has exploded on social media for its frozen bubbles trapped in layers of ice in winter.
 The bubbles are created by rising methane gas from decaying plants on the lake bed.
 Find out everything you need to know in my guide to experiencing the frozen ice bubbles at Abraham Lake.

-Another 20 minutes drive east of Abraham Lake will bring you to Crescent Falls, the third and final waterfall that makes my Alberta bucket list.
+Another 20 minutes drive east of Abraham Lake will bring you to Crescent Falls, the third and final waterfall that makes my Alberta bucket list, and one of the most beautiful waterfalls near Edmonton.
 Crescent Falls is a 27-meter, 2-tiered waterfall on Bighorn River, a tributary of the North Saskatchewan.
 The falls spill majestically over rocky ledges, and you can peer down from the top of them or hike down the base.
 There is also a basic campsite on site.

 Crescent Falls makes my list because it holds personal memories for me.
 When I was a kid, my father and I hiked down to the base of the waterfall, forded the river somewhere downstream (in the dark…don’t try this, kids!), and camped on the opposite riverbank for two nights.
 My father loved the Nordegg region, and we did a lot of exploring and hiking in the area growing up.